Best Inversion Tables for Back Pain Relief

 - Month 4+: Transition to maintenance protocol (inversion 3-4x weekly)

-Tracking and adjustment: Keep a daily log recording:
+Tracking and adjustment: Keep daily log recording:

 - Pain level (0-10 scale) upon waking and before bed